What Is The Difference Between A Flatbed And Drop Deck Trailer?

 - Manufacturing: Moving large machinery or oversized components.

-- General freight: Transporting palletised goods, containers or miscellaneous cargo.
+- General Freight: Transporting palletised goods, containers or miscellaneous cargo.

 Drop Deck Trailers